Laf111/CEMU-Batch-Framework/README.md

 BatchFW does not need Adminstrator rights unless you want to create shortcuts at specifics locations.

-All batch source code is in delayed expansion mode and uses your system charset to check/handle the minimum of unsupported characters in paths.
+All batch source code use delayed expansion mode and set your system charset to check/handle the minimum of unsupported characters in paths.
 When launching a game, batchFw is completly silent.
 It opens its log if needed and open Cemu's one if it crashes.

 Code is well commented and is read only.